mdancho84/mdancho84.github.io/_posts/2017-8-30-tidy-timeseries-analysis-pt-4.md

 ## # ... with 242 more rows
 {% endhighlight %}

 We can now visualize the absolute correlations using a __box plot that lumps each of the lags together__.
-We can add a line to indicate the presence of outliers at values above $1.5IQR$.
-If the values are consistently above this, the lag can be considered an outlier.
+We can add a line to indicate the presence of outliers at values above $$1.5IQR$$.
+If the values are consistently above this limit, the lag can be considered an outlier.
 Note that we use the `fct_reorder()` function from `forcats` to organize the boxplot in order of decending magnitude.

 {% highlight r %}